 - Wrangell-St. Elias National Park & Preserve

-- Glacier Bay National Park*, Gustavus (Included on many cruise itineraries, or short flight from Juneau.
-If you want to visit Glacier Bay Preserve, you have to fly in.)
+- Glacier Bay National Park*, Gustavus is included on many cruise itineraries, or take a short flight from Juneau.
+If you want to visit Glacier Bay Preserve, you have to fly in.

-- Klondike Gold Rush National Historic Park, Skagway (Included on most cruise ship itineraries, and accessible via the Alaska Marine Highway.
+- Klondike Gold Rush National Historic Park, Skagway is Included on most cruise ship itineraries, and accessible via the Alaska Marine Highway.
 Skagway can also be reached by plane from other Southeast towns, like Juneau.
-Or, you can drive to Skagway via the Alaska Highway)
+Or you can drive to Skagway via the Alaska Highway.

-- Sitka National Historic Park, Sitka (Included on most cruise ship itineraries, , and accessible via the Alaska Marine Highway.)
+- Sitka National Historic Park, Sitka is ncluded on most cruise ship itineraries, and accessible via the Alaska Marine Highway.

-- Aleutian World War II National Historic Area, Unalaska/Dutch Harbor (Alaska Marine Highway takes 3.5 days from Homer, 2.5 hrs by jet from Anchorage)
+- Aleutian World War II National Historic Area, Unalaska/Dutch Harbor on the Alaska Marine Highway, which takes 3.5 days from Homer or 2.5 hrs by jet from Anchorage.

-Flying is the only way to access the locations listed in this section.
+Flying is the only way to access the locations listed below.
 Many require that you fly first to a larger hub location, and then take a smaller air taxi or charter aircraft to the park unit.